-My first trip to the city of Bacolod was pretty memorable.
+My first trip to Bacolod City was truly one for the books.
 Not only because I traveled with friends but also because we traveled during the holiday break.
 As expected, buses were filled to the rafters and inter-island travel was basically just a pain in the neck.

 However, despite all the pushing and shoving, we reached Bacolod safe and sound.
 Here are some of my photographs of the lovely city of Bacolod.